Cathy-CHS/ANSSEMBLE/README.md

   - (When toggled) Can duplicate project
     - toggled project automatically change
     - add "-Copy" string in title of project if title size not exceed 25-5 char (max size of Title = 25 chars)
-  - (Click one more) Enter Project page
+  - (Click once more) Enter Project page
 - (Top tool bar) Back to title page, BPM changer
 - (Low + button) Add new project, with default format